cirens-utd/turtlebot_controller/src/agent_control/readme.md

 - FIXED: Angle control more consistant to all angles
  - Found error in setters for desired angle and direction heading
 - Added Replay veiwer

+## First Time Setup
+The controller will work straight out of the box with no setup steps needed.
+However, depending on how the location transpose is being generated, it is very common for the center of rotation of the published pose to not match the center of rotation of the robot.
+This can be handled by adjusting the tolerances, however, there is a calibration node that can minimize these issues.

+### Calibration
+This calibartion will save the required offsets needed to correct the published pose to match the real robot.
+This will be saved in the current workspace in a folder called Config.
+This Config folder needs to be in the directory from which you launch your nodes.
+In this folder will have a file.
+It will require the file name to be set with self.config_file, default is "turtlebot_global_config.yaml".
+If this file is not present, there will be no offset applied.

+Additionally, this is only applied after the robot is ready (i.e all the topics have been recieved).
+So if you want to turn this feature off, you can set self._use_config_setup to False before all topics have been recieved.

 ## Starting Controler
 The robot will wait for the required topics to be present before it can start moving.
 For example, if you are  using lidar detection, the lidar topic needs to be posting.
 Additionally, all the neighbors you have in your list need to have their positions positing before it will start.